-Roles and eligibility:
+Roles and Eligibility:

 - Hartford Resident Advisory Board will discuss and numerically rank proposals in early March, based on their overall quality and importance to the city.
 The Action Lab Director will appoint this jury pool of 8-10 city residents who are active in civic life, familiar with academic research, and reflect the demographics of Hartford.
 Advisory Board members may not participate in a discussion of a proposal submitted by an organization with which they (or a close family member) are affiliated.
-After this meeting, the Action Lab will display highly-rated proposals at the top of the Apply website, and may remove lower-rated ones for partners to revise and resubmit in the next round.
+After this meeting, the Action Lab will display highly-rated proposals at the top of the Apply website and may remove lower-rated ones for partners to revise and resubmit in the next round.

-- Faculty Fellows are invited to apply to project teams, in order to provide academic guidance and evaluate student work for at least one semester.
-Must be available to meet with project team at least once a month (either Tues, Wed, or Thurs afternoons, or Wed evening) at our downtown campus, plus one additional pre-semester meeting of all faculty fellows.
+- Faculty Fellows are invited to apply to project teams, in order to: (1) serve as a resource for the director in-class preparation, (2) participate in a pre-semester planning meeting, and (3) join a monthly 1-hour meeting with their project team (either Tues., Wed., or Thurs. afternoons, or Wed evening) at our downtown campus, plus one additional pre-semester meeting of all faculty fellows.
 (The Action Lab Director will supervise teams of students on a weekly basis.)
 Full-time or part-time faculty, advanced graduate students, or staff with subject or method expertise, from CCC, Trinity, or other institutions in the Hartford Consortium for Higher Education, are welcome to apply.
-Fellows may receive $1,000 to compensate their time for one semester, which may be paid as an stipend/honorarium or as reimbursement for related expenses.
-List your project preferences on the Faculty Fellows page by October 24.
+Fellows may receive $1,000 to compensate their time for one semester, which may be paid as a(n) stipend/honorarium or as reimbursement for related expenses.

-- Students from Capital Community College and Trinity College are invited to apply to enroll in the Action Lab course (meets Monday afternoons, 1:15-3:55pm) and to join a project team (meets either Tues, Wed, or Thurs afternoons, 1:15-3:55pm, or Wed evenings, 6:30-9:10).
-Both will be taught by the Action Lab Director at our downtown campus.
+- Students from CT State Community College Capital and Trinity College are invited to apply to enroll in the Action Lab course (meets Monday afternoons, 1:30-4:10pm) and to join a project team (meets either Tue or Thu afternoons from 1:30-4:10 pm, or Wed afternoons from 1:30-4:10 pm or Wed evenings from 6:30-9:00pm).
 Successful students will earn the equivalent 2 Trinity credits or 6 CCC credits.
-List your project preferences on the Students page by October 24.

 - Anyone may add your name and email to receive Action Lab updates.